DenialAdams/libstx/README.md

 Please follow the general style of the codebase when contributing to libstx.
 There isn't a defintive style-guide written yet, however the general rules are:

-1) tabs instead of spaces
+1) Tabs instead of spaces

-2) line-length should not exceed 80 characters unless it is a string-literal.
+2) Line-length should not exceed 80 characters unless it is a string-literal.

 3) Function names, function types, and function curly braces get their own line, while keyword curly braces stay on the same line (K&R style).